Chinese New Year at By the River B and B

 The Carleton Executive Suite at By the River B & B

-After dinner, Eric & I made our way up to our room - the Carleton Executive Suite.
+After dinner, Eric and I made our way up to our room - the Carleton Executive Suite.
 It boasts a sumptuous king-size bed, a private bath, a lovely covered balcony, and gracious turret windows.
 Architectural details abound in the Carleton suite, including the sitting room fireplace.
 The ornate cast iron insert is original to the house and will never leave, despite a persistent antique dealer’s pleas.
-This is a testament to the attention and care that Coral & Hao have taken to preserve the history of this grand home while still ensuring guests have all the modern comforts & conveniences we all appreciate.
+This is a testament to the attention and care that Coral and Hao have taken to preserve the history of this grand home while still ensuring guests have all the modern comforts and conveniences we all appreciate.

 adorable-chinese-new-year-smiling-couple.jpg